Geographic Boundaries of the Bywater

 Features of the Neighborhood

-By now you may already be imaging yourself living in one of the Bywater homes for sale.
+By now you may already be imagining yourself living in one of the Bywater homes for sale.
 Whether you’re looking for a neighborhood restaurant that was named one of the Top 10 in the nation by Bon Appetit, a cool microbrewery or one of the few remaining record stores in NOLA, the Bywater is stuffed with tucked-away finds.

 The Marigny is also home to some of New Orleans’ trendiest restaurants, where inventive chefs reinvest and reinvent the local cuisine before happy diners’ very eyes.